lmoesgaard/DOCKMIND/README.md

 ---

 ### Example: Using HitRateModel directly
-The notebook, `demonstration.ipynb`, is supplemented to show how the HitRateModel functions can be utilized.
+A notebook for manual/interactive fitting of hit rate curves is made available (`interactive.ipynb`).
+Further, the notebook, `demonstration.ipynb`, is supplemented to show how the HitRateModel functions can be utilized.
 Additionally, a simple example is available here:

     from model import HitRateModel